step-security/secure-repo/README.md

 Before the fix, your workflow may look like this (use of `v1` and `latest` tags)

-After the fix, each Action and docker image will be pinned to an immutable checksum.
+After the fix, SecureWorkflows pins each Action and docker image to an immutable checksum.

 **Pull request example**: https://github.com/electron/electron/pull/36343